 7.5 Where appropriate, Assessment Centres will be held to test a range of competencies relevant to the post.
 These may include verbal reasoning, report writing, IT, presentation, numeracy, analytical, management, technical or specialist skills.
 Any tests used within the recruitment process must be able to be validated, relevant to the skills, knowledge and experience necessary to carry out the job role and must not be discriminatory.

-8.1 At the end of the interview the panel should compare each candidate’s answers and decide whether there is sufficient evidence to indicate to what extent they meet the skills, knowledge and experience required and how well their experience fits our needs.
+8.1 At the end of the interview the panel should compare each candidate’s answers against the person specification and decide whether there is sufficient evidence to indicate to what extent they meet the skills, knowledge and experience required and how well their experience fits our needs.

 8.2 Panel scores should be agreed and recorded on the interview marking sheet.
 Decisions to appoint will be by consensus based on evidence provided through the assessment tests (if applicable) and subsequent interview.
 Where none of the candidates is considered suitable, the post may be re-advertised.